Skip to content

 Configuration

-When installing the plugin, you can configure the mode, base URL, and other options:
+When installing the plugin, you must configure the required parameters and can optionally set additional options:

 typescript